 We will first concentrate on the behavioral signs of alcohol dependency.
 When it comes to the social aspects, this is something that the alcoholic will most likely not acknowledge compared to those around them.

-Being dependent on alcohol means to place alcohol in front of everything else, and this leads to a change in the way a person acts and behaves.
+Being dependent on alcohol means placing alcohol in front of everything else, and this leads to a change in the way a person acts and behaves.

 Some behaviors include: